rollkit/rollkit/store/store.md

 For example, in a call to `GetBlockByHash` for some block hash `<block_hash>`, the key used in the full node's base key-value store will be `/0/b/<block_hash>` where `0` is the main store prefix and `b` is the block prefix.
 Similarly, in a call to `GetValidators` for some height `<height>`, the key used in the full node's base key-value store will be `/0/v/<height>` where `0` is the main store prefix and `v` is the validator set prefix.

-Inside the key-value store, the value of these various types of data like `Block`, `Commit`, etc is stored as a byte array which is encoded and decoded using the corresponding Protobuf [marshal and unmarshal methods][serialization].
+Inside the key-value store, the value of these various types of data like `Block` is stored as a byte array which is encoded and decoded using the corresponding Protobuf [marshal and unmarshal methods][serialization].

 The store is most widely used inside the [block manager] and [full client] to perform their functions correctly.
 Within the block manager, since it has multiple go-routines in it, it is protected by a mutex lock, `lastStateMtx`, to synchronize read/write access to it and prevent race conditions.